pjbartlein/PaleoCalAdjust/README.md

 7.  further adjust the month-length values to ensure that the individual monthly values will sum exactly to the year length in days using `adjust_to_yeartot(...)`;

-8.  convert real-valued month lengths to integers using `integer_monlen(...)` (These are not used anywhere, but are less alarming than the idea of months including fractional days.);
+8.  convert real-valued month lengths to integers using `integer_monlen(...)` (These are not used anywhere, but may be useful in conceptualizing the pattern of month-length variations over time.);

 9.  determine the mid-March day, using `GISS_srevents(...)` to get the vernal equinox date for calendars in which it varies;